Accreditation in Geology & Geological Engineering

 ABET Accreditation

-The B.S. program in Geological Engineering is accredited by the Engineering Accreditation Commission (EAC) of ABET.
+The B.S. program in Geological Engineering is accredited by the Engineering Accreditation Commission of ABET, under the commission's General Criteria and Program Criteria for Geological Engineering.

 Learn About ABET -